Community organization: Models

 In the late 1990s, Rothman revisited the three community organization typologies of locality development, social planning, and social action, and reflected that they were too rigid as "community processes had become more complex and variegated, and problems had to be approached differently, more subtly, and with greater penetrability."
 This led to a broadened view of the models as more expansive, nuanced, situational, and interconnected.
 According to Rothman, the reframing of the typologies as overlapping and integrated ensured that "practitioners of any stripe [have] a greater range in selecting, then mixing and phasing, components of intervention."

 Rothman's three basic models of community organization have been critiqued and expanded upon.
 Feminist community organization scholar, Cheryl Hyde, criticized Rothman's "mixing and phasing" as unable to transcend rigid categorical organizing typologies, as they lacked "dimensions of ideology, longitudinal development ... commitment within community intervention and incorporati[on] [of] social movement literature."

 Principles

 Principles are expressions of value judgments.
 It is the generalized guiding rules for a sound practice.
-Arthur Dunham in 1958 formulated a statement of 28 principles of community organisation and grouped those under seven headings.
+Arthur Dunham in 1958 formulated a statement of 28 principles of community organization and grouped those under seven headings.
 They are: